nunit/nunit.analyzers/documentation/NUnit3004.md

-# NUnit3003
+# NUnit3004

-## Class is an NUnit TestFixture and is instantiated using reflection
+## Field should be Disposed in TearDown or OneTimeTearDown method

 | Topic    | Value
 | :--      | :--
-| Id       | NUnit3003
+| Id       | NUnit3004
 | Severity | Info
 | Enabled  | True
 | Category | Suppressor